 To the consumer of sixty years ago it might have seemed that shopping just could not get any better.
 After all, there were major department stores—Leonard’s, Monnig’s, Stripling’s—downtown.
 There were dime stores—Kress, W. T. Grant, F. W. Woolworth, H. L. Green, and McCrory’s—downtown.
 In the neighborhoods there were more dime stores: Mott’s, S. S. Kresge, M. E. Moses, T. G. & Y., Ben Franklin.
 A few downtown department stores—such as The Fair and R. E. Cox—even had opened suburban branch stores in the 1950s.

-But two developments would change the way we shop.
+But two concepts would change the way we shop.
 One was the shopping mall.
 In 1962 Seminary South opened as Fort Worth’s first shopping mall.

 Fort Worth’s first big box was Clark’s Discount Store No. 1, which opened June 25, 1959 in Ridglea Plaza on Camp Bowie Boulevard.
 Note that the store had a shoe repair department, a pharmacy, and a dry cleaning and laundry service.